AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

    ![](/help/using/assets/configure-pipelines/prod-delete.png)

+   >[!NOTE]
+   >A user in Deployment Manager role can now delete Production pipeline in a self-service manner via the **Delete** option from the Pipeline card.

 ## Non-Production & Code Quality Only Pipelines

 In addition to the main pipeline which deploys to stage and production, customers are able to set up additional pipelines, referred to as **Non-Production Pipelines**.
 These pipelines always execute the build and code quality steps.
 They can optionally also deploy to Adobe Managed Services environment.